There are two words that describe Belarusian cuisine: potato dishes. And vegan Belarusian draniki or potato pancakes are at the head of them all.

 Our Vegan Belarusian Draniki Two Ways

-Kletski, babka, kalduny, tukmachi – there is no end of traditional potato dishes in Belarusian cuisine.
+Kletski, babka, kalduny, tukmachi – there is no end to traditional potato dishes in Belarusian cuisine.
 The country with the highest consumption of potatoes per capita in the world proudly regards this simple plant as the second bread.

 Although an essential part of Belarusian cuisine nowadays, draniki were borrowed from other culinary traditions.
 It is believed the potato pancakes originated in Germany and slowly spread throughout Central and Eastern Europe.
 In Belarus, draniki reached its peak popularity in the 19th century.
 They have been a favorite traditional potato dish ever since.

 The name “draniki” is, however, of Belarusian origin.
 It can be translated as rubbing.
-You can’t ask for a better word to describe Belarusian draniki, which are made by grating the potatoes using a fine grater.
+You can’t ask for a better word to describe Belarusian draniki, which are made by grating potatoes using a fine grater.

-Traditionally, the Belarusians serve their draniki with sour cream, eggs, or machanka, a dish prepared from finely chopped scraps of lard or various trimmings.
-Kids like to slather generous amount of butter on their potato pancakes and sweeten them with sugar.
-Such combination certainly raises eyebrows of the unaccustomed diners.
+Traditionally, Belarusians serve their draniki with sour cream, eggs, or machanka, a dish prepared from finely chopped scraps of lard or various trimmings.
+Kids like to slather a generous amount of butter on their potato pancakes and sweeten them with sugar.
+Such a combination certainly raises eyebrows of the unaccustomed diners.
 But as they say, tastes differ.

 Two Recipes of Vegan Belarusian Draniki